humanwhocodes/mentoss/README.md

 ## Prior Art

+This project takes inspiration (but not code) from a number of other projects:

 - [Nock](https://github.com/nock/nock) - HTTP server mocking and expectations library for Node.js.
 - [MSW (Mock Service Worker)](https://mswjs.io/) - API mocking library for browser and Node.js.
 - [Fetch Mock](http://www.wheresrhys.co.uk/fetch-mock/) - Mock HTTP requests made using `fetch`.

+## License

+Apache 2.0

+## Frequently Asked Questions

+### What does "Mentoss" even mean?

+One day, I was sitting around thinking, "you know, I really wish there was a better fetch mocker."
+Then I thought, "fetch mocker" sounds a lot like "fresh maker," like the [old Mentos commercial](https://www.youtube.com/watch?v=JqgqgcE8Zck).
+Then I thought, you can't just name a package "fetch mocker" because it's too generic.
+I'd like to call it Mentos as a joke, but then I worried about the company coming after me for trademark infringement.
+So I figured I'd add an "s" at the end, to make "OSS" the suffix.